consistent-milk12/docs-md/generated_docs/aho_corasick/packed/vector/index.md

 - `fn splat(byte: u8) -> Self`

-  Create a vector with 8-bit lanes with the given byte repeated into each
+  Create a vector with 8-bit lanes with the given byte repeated into each lane.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn load_unaligned(data: *const u8) -> Self`

   Read a vector-size number of bytes from the given pointer.
-The pointer
+The pointer does not need to be aligned.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

+  Callers must guarantee that at least `BYTES` bytes are readable from `data`.

 - `fn is_zero(self) -> bool`

   Returns true if and only if this vector has zero in all of its lanes.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn cmpeq(self, vector2: Self) -> Self`

   Do an 8-bit pairwise equality check.
-If lane `i` is equal in this
+If lane `i` is equal in this vector and the one given, then lane `i` in the resulting vector is set to `0xFF`.
+Otherwise, it is set to `0x00`.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn and(self, vector2: Self) -> Self`

-  Perform a bitwise 'and' of this vector and the one given and return
+  Perform a bitwise 'and' of this vector and the one given and return the result.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn or(self, vector2: Self) -> Self`

-  Perform a bitwise 'or' of this vector and the one given and return
+  Perform a bitwise 'or' of this vector and the one given and return the result.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn shift_8bit_lane_right<const BITS: i32>(self) -> Self`

-  Shift each 8-bit lane in this vector to the right by the number of
+  Shift each 8-bit lane in this vector to the right by the number of bits indictated by the `BITS` type parameter.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn shift_in_one_byte(self, vector2: Self) -> Self`

-  Shift this vector to the left by one byte and shift the most
+  Shift this vector to the left by one byte and shift the most significant byte of `vector2` into the least significant position of this vector.

+  Stated differently, this behaves as if `self` and `vector2` were concatenated into a `2 * Self::BITS` temporary buffer and then shifted right by `Self::BYTES - 1` bytes.

+  With respect to the Teddy algorithm, `vector2` is usually a previous `Self::BYTES` chunk from the haystack and `self` is the chunk immediately following it.
+This permits combining the last two bytes from the previous chunk (`vector2`) with the first `Self::BYTES - 1` bytes from the current chunk.
+This permits aligning the result of various shuffles so that they can be and-ed together and a possible candidate discovered.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn shift_in_two_bytes(self, vector2: Self) -> Self`

-  Shift this vector to the left by two bytes and shift the two most
+  Shift this vector to the left by two bytes and shift the two most significant bytes of `vector2` into the least significant position of this vector.

+  Stated differently, this behaves as if `self` and `vector2` were concatenated into a `2 * Self::BITS` temporary buffer and then shifted right by `Self::BYTES - 2` bytes.

+  With respect to the Teddy algorithm, `vector2` is usually a previous `Self::BYTES` chunk from the haystack and `self` is the chunk immediately following it.
+This permits combining the last two bytes from the previous chunk (`vector2`) with the first `Self::BYTES - 2` bytes from the current chunk.
+This permits aligning the result of various shuffles so that they can be and-ed together and a possible candidate discovered.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn shift_in_three_bytes(self, vector2: Self) -> Self`

-  Shift this vector to the left by three bytes and shift the three most
+  Shift this vector to the left by three bytes and shift the three most significant bytes of `vector2` into the least significant position of this vector.

+  Stated differently, this behaves as if `self` and `vector2` were concatenated into a `2 * Self::BITS` temporary buffer and then shifted right by `Self::BYTES - 3` bytes.

+  With respect to the Teddy algorithm, `vector2` is usually a previous `Self::BYTES` chunk from the haystack and `self` is the chunk immediately following it.
+This permits combining the last three bytes from the previous chunk (`vector2`) with the first `Self::BYTES - 3` bytes from the current chunk.
+This permits aligning the result of various shuffles so that they can be and-ed together and a possible candidate discovered.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn shuffle_bytes(self, indices: Self) -> Self`

-  Shuffles the bytes in this vector according to the indices in each of
+  Shuffles the bytes in this vector according to the indices in each of the corresponding lanes in `indices`.

+  If `i` is the index of corresponding lanes, `A` is this vector, `B` is indices and `C` is the resulting vector, then `C = A[B[i]]`.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn for_each_64bit_lane<T>(self, f: impl FnMut(usize, u64) -> Option<T>) -> Option<T>`

   Call the provided function for each 64-bit lane in this vector.
-The
+The given function is provided the lane index and lane value as a `u64`.

+  If `f` returns `Some`, then iteration over the lanes is stopped and the value is returned.
+Otherwise, this returns `None`.

+  # Notes

+  Conceptually it would be nice if we could have a `unpack64(self) -> [u64; BITS / 64]` method, but defining that is tricky given Rust's [current support for const generics][support].
+  And even if we could, it would be tricky to write generic code over it.
+(Not impossible.
+We could introduce another layer that requires `AsRef<[u64]>` or something.)

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 #### Implementors